Market intelligence for international student recruitment from ICEF

 More demand from the US

 The survey also revealed the appeal of German institutions’ advanced degrees and research opportunities – particularly from students in the US.
 Over two-thirds of universities reported more enquiries from students, researchers, and professors in the US.
-There was no indication of how much of this demand was from American students versus foreign students and researchers living in the US.
+There was no indication of how much of this demand was from American students versus foreign students and researchers living in the country.

 DAAD President Dr Joybrato Mukherjee said, “Germany and its universities … are able to attract talented individuals, particularly in the highly sought-after STEM subjects, and offer them excellent study and research conditions.